BenWhann/Weather-Dashboard/README.md

 This is an easy application to use.
 Just type the city's weather forecast that you would like to see into the search bar, then click the search button.
 The 5 day weather forecast will then be displayed.

+Here is a link to the deployment page: https://benwhann.github.io/Weather-Dashboard/

 ![alt text](assets/images/SS1.png)
 ![alt text](assets/images/SS2.png)
 ![alt text](assets/images/SS3.png)